hulyak/todo-dapp-tutorial/README.md

-# Todo dApp with Solididty, Alchemy, and Hardhat
+# To-do dApp with Solidity, Alchemy, and Hardhat

 ## Getting Started